uyuni-project/uyuni-rfc/accepted/0000-payg-cloud-integration.md

 ### Remotely run data extraction script

 Uyuni sever should open an ssh connection to the pay-as-you-go machine, execute the data extraction script, and retrieve the result in JSON format.
-Uyuni should have support to receive the needed ssh parameters in the web UI (similar to the system bootstrap page) or via the XML-RPC API.
+Uyuni server should have support to receive the needed ssh parameters in the web UI (similar to the system bootstrap page) or via the XML-RPC API.
 SSH authentication with basic auth and client certificate should be possible.

 For this implementation we will use JSCH library, similar to what is being used in `SSHPushWorker` class.

 ### Store authentication data from pay-as-you-go instance

-Uyuni will create vendor channels for the pay-as-you-go integration.
+Uyuni server will create vendor channels for the pay-as-you-go integration.
 The advantage would be that if such vendor channels had the correct channel label, then mgr-sync would link them to the appropriate products at next `mgr-sync` time, allowing CVE Audit, Product Migration and other features requiring correct product data to work correctly.

-Uyuni always gets all products meta information from SCC: which products exists and all repositories assigned.
+Uyuni server always gets all products meta information from SCC: which products exists and all repositories assigned.
 These products are only showed in the products setup wizard page if an authentication mechanism for the repositories is available, meaning users have access to it.

-The proposed solution will implement a new authentication mechanism on uyuni (named `cloudrmt`, for example) to deal with cloud RMT server authentication.
+The proposed solution will implement a new authentication mechanism on uyuni server (named `cloudrmt`, for example) to deal with cloud RMT server authentication.
 With this approach we will be able to reuse the existing product/channel management features.

 #### Implementation step - Cloud RMT server access

 To access the cloud RMT server uyuni server needs to know is IP address (which is not registered in DNS) and trust the server certificate.

 The current Public Cloud setup requires changing `/etc/hosts` to reach the correct RMT server.
-This might not be possible if ever Uyuni is delivered as containers.
+This might not be possible if ever Uyuni server is delivered as containers.
 In the context of this RFC implementation we will follow the same approach a update `/etc/hosts` on Uyuni server.

 Cloud RMT https certificate is also returned by the data extraction tool and on uyuni server we need to:
   - add the certificate to folder `/etc/pki/trust/anchors/<label>`